Boot ROM: UEFI

+UEFI serves as a boot ROM on systems such as newer IBM PC compatible computers.

 Security

 Apple

 On devices running iOS, boot ROM exploits (like the limera1n, alloc8, and checkm8 exploits) are sometimes used for iOS jailbreaking.
 The advantage for people wanting to jailbreak their devices over exploits that affect iOS is that since the boot ROM cannot be modified—and that devices running iOS do not have fuses to append code to the boot ROM, Apple cannot fix the vulnerability on existing devices.

 Nvidia Tegra

 The boot ROM of the Tegra SoC of Nvidia (used by the Nintendo Switch) contained a vulnerability which made it possible for users to run the bootloader they want.